SunFoxStudios The Foundry

 Creatures (rigged)

-The game's rigged GLB entities — click one to stage it with its animations playing (Rebuild returns the cave).
+The game's rigged GLB entities — click one to view it on the stage with its animations playing.
 Pick an animation from the row that appears.

 Blueprint library